 What Is Drywall

 Drywall is essentially a modern alternative to hand-applied wall plaster.
 You can use it as your normal wall.
-You can hang heavy pictures, coat hook, wine rack, wall art, mirror as well as you can also tile over drywall.
+You can hang heavy pictures, coat hooks, wine racks, wall art, and mirrors as well as you can also tile over drywall.

 Mostly drywall comes in four different types Regular, Mold resistant, Moisture resistant, and Fire resistant.